sguox002/leetcode/leetcode-all.md

 ->>

 ### tree
+<<-1469	Find All The Lonely Nodes    		80.8%	Easy
+parent has only one child, the child is lonely node, dfs.
+->>

 <<-1485	Clone Binary Tree With Random Pointer    		80.1%	Medium
 same as graph clone using hashmap + traverse. with random pointer. store node vs node in hashmap and then change all pointer's random pointer using the map.